Solved problem 4-7-design using table 3-10 when Lb>Lr.

 Our section should be checked against FLB, WLB, and LTB.

-Sorting by Zx , we have various W10x45, W14x34, W 16×31, and W12x35 all these sections have Zx >50.66 inch4.
+Sorting by Zx, we have various W10x45, W14x34, W 16×31, and W12x35 all these sections have Zx >50.66 inch4.

 We will get the corresponding values of Lp and Lr for each section.

-Our Lb is>Lr, for all of the different sections, the factored(Φb* MP) and the factored (Φb* Mr) is sketched for all the chosen sections, yet their capacity (Φb* Mr) will be from 120.0 ft. kips and 129.00 Ft.kips, while the given Multimate=190.0 ft. kips.
+Our Lb is>Lr, for all of the different sections, the factored (Φb* MP) and the factored (Φb* Mr) are sketched for all the chosen sections, yet their capacity (Φb* Mrx) will be from 120.0 ft. kips and 129.00 Ft.kips, while the given Multimate=190.0 ft. kips.

-For the solved problem 4-7, in which we have a given factored moment of190 ft. kips(LRFD) and bracing length Lb=31′
+Instead, we will use Table 3-10.
+For the solved problem 4-7, in which we have a given factored moment of190 ft. kips (LRFD) and bracing length Lb=31′

-We will use table 3-10, the appropriate page is P-3-129, where lb is from 18′ to 34′ and φb*Mn is between 180 to 240 Ft.kips.
+We will use Table 3-10, the appropriate page is P-3-129, for CM#14 and page P3-122 for CM-15.where lb is from 18′ to 34′ and φb*Mn is between 180 to 240 Ft.kips.

-Using table 3-10 for nominal strength value.
+Using Table 3-10 for nominal strength value.

-By considering the bracing length Lb=31′, we draw a vertical line, and we are interested in the first solid graph, which will give a w-section, which is W12x58. which it will be our choice for which the corresponding, factored moment φb*Mn=196.0 ft. kips.
+By considering the bracing length Lb=31′, we draw a vertical line, and we are interested in the first solid graph, which will give a w-section, which is W12x58. which will be our choice for the corresponding, factored moment φb*Mn=196.0 ft. kips.

 If we want to check the value of φb*Mn for the new section, by using the equation AISC F2-4, please find the calculations in the next slides.
-The steps show how to derive the same values as obtained from table 3-10 can be obtained.
+The steps show how to derive the same values as obtained from Table 3-10 can be obtained.

-The selected section W12 x58 for the solved problem 4-7 has Sx=78.0 inch3 and Zx=86.40 inch 3 from table 1-1. the other related data are also shown in the next slide image.
+The selected section W12 x58 for the solved problem 4-7 has Sx=78.0 inch3 and Zx=86.40 inch 3 from Table 1-1. the other related data are also shown in the next slide image.

 This is a graph between the bracing length and the factored moment value for section W12x58. the values of the corresponding factored moment against the different values of bracing lengths are drawn.